OliviaRodri/CEA_DEEP_LEARNING/README.md

    ### Deliverable 2: GitHub

    * READ.me established - complete
-   * Description of the communication protocols
-     - Slack (messaging)
-     - Zoom (group meetings)
-     - Git (working on your branch and creating pull requests)

    * Individual Branches established, and each team member with min of:

   Segment - I : 4 commits each